brettambrose/udacity-nanodegree-data-engineering-aws-project-airflow-data-pipelines/README.md

 docker-compose run airflow-worker airflow users create --role Admin --username admin --email admin --firstname admin --lastname admin --password admin
 ```

-Then go to http://localhost:8080/ - this is default port for Airflow on a local machine
+Then go to http://localhost:8080/ - this is default port for Airflow on a local machine and log in using the credentials created above

 ### Add AWS Credentials to Airflow